suno-ai/bark/README.md

 > Notice: Bark is Suno's open-source text-to-speech+ model.
-If you are looking for our new text-to-music model, Chirp, have a look at our [Chirp Examples Page](https://suno.ai/examples/chirp-v1) and join us on [Discord](https://suno.ai/discord).
+If you are looking for our text-to-music models, please visit us on our [web page](https://suno.ai) and join our community on [Discord](https://suno.ai/discord).

 # 🐶 Bark